 If you are an experienced professional with a Social Work, Community work, Counselling or other appropriate qualification we want to hear from you.

 This is a part time, fixed term role of 28 hours per week until 01 April 2022.
 Hours to be worked flexibly to suit the needs of the service.

 Management reports: 3 members of staff and over 30 regular volunteers

 Budget responsibility: Accountable for operational budgets and financial management

 Offer of employment contingent on Basic Disclosure from Disclosure Scotland

 We are looking for a candidate with the ambition, experience and passion to help us grow our services while ensuring we deliver a ‘gold standard’ crisis food service to those that need it, when they need it, during the most challenging of times.

-The East Lothian Food Bank Manager will play a critical role in ensuring the long-term sustainability and growth of our essential local services during challenging times and in the face of increasing demand.
-The post holder will work with the Board of Trustees to implement a 3-year business plan for the organisation ensuring delivery of our strategic aims, including creative measures to help those experiencing food poverty and deprivation in East Lothian by supporting and encouraging self-help and support schemes, mobilising voluntary and community resources and accessing new sources of funding which can extend the reach, scope and scale of operation of the organisation.
+You will play a critical role in ensuring the long-term sustainability and growth of our essential local services during very challenging times and in the face of increasing demand.
+You will have the skills and experience to develop and build a strong team of staff, volunteers and external partners committed to ensuring no one in need in East Lothian goes without food.
+Working with the Board of Trustees, you will ensure delivery of our strategic aims, including creative measures to help those experiencing food poverty and deprivation in East Lothian by supporting and encouraging self-help and support schemes, mobilising voluntary and community resources and accessing new sources of funding which can extend the reach, scope and scale of operation of the organisation.

 There may always be a need for our crisis food service, but we believe with the right management we are well placed as an organisation to increase delivery of a range of services and projects to a scale that can have an impact on reducing demand for crisis food interventions and on the issues that contribute to food poverty and insecurity in East Lothian.